wireapp/wire-docs/src/understand/federation/index.rst

 Wire federation
 ===================

-Wire Federation, once implemented, aims to allow multiple Wire-server :ref:`backends <glossary>` to federate with each other.
+Wire Federation, once implemented, aims to allow multiple Wire-server :term:`backends <Backend>` to federate with each other.

 Federation means that user 1 registered on backend A and user 2 registered on backend B must be able to interact with each other as if they belonged to the same backend.